 The College's programs are not designed to transfer to other institutions.
-The College does not represent or guarantee that its credits will transfer to another institution.
-Students are advised to check with the receiving institution they may desire to transfer to, as the acceptance of transfer credits is at the sole discretion of the receiving institution.
+No representation is made concerning the transferability of credits earned at STC to any other institution.
+Acceptance of transfer credits is at the sole discretion of the receiving institution.
+It is a student's responsibility to confirm whether another institution accepts STC credits.